keithalewis/math/simple.md

 between 0 and 1, $\Omega = [0,1)$.
 Every number $\omega\in\Omega$ can be
 written as $\omega = \sum_{j = 1}^\infty \omega_j 2^{-j}$ where $\omega_j$
 is either 0 or 1.
-The digits in the base 2 representation can be intrepreted as coin flips: 1 means heads and 0 means tails, or vice versa.
+The digits in the base 2 representation can be interpreted as coin flips: 1 means heads and 0 means tails, or vice versa.

 The first flip is determined by $\omega_1$.
 The partition
 $\{[0, 1/2),[1/2, 1)\}$ of $\Omega$